 The senator who had loved Othello is now confronted with the fact that he has become his son-in-law, and he doesn’t like it,

-Brabantio doesn’t understand at first and wonders whether this is just a madman.
-But Iago pushes it further, still invoking racialist pictures:
+Brabantio doesn’t understand at first, and wonders whether this is just a madman.
+But Iago pushes it futher, still invoking racialist pictures:

 Brabantio is all fired up at last, as the image takes hold and he understands that his daughter has run off with the Moor.
 He rushes off to the Duke in a panic, to try and put a stop to it.
 By that time, what he regards as the horror of his beautiful daughter running away with a black man has captured his imagination.

 Once again, we see an example of Shakespeare’s genius with language.
-He takes a bit of street slang and makes it the linguistic centerpiece of a major theme in one of his plays.
+He takes a bit of street slang and makes it the linguistic centrepiece of a major theme in one of his plays.